ibleaman/JPPC/concerts_archive.md

 *OUR PAST DECADE OF MAJOR CONCERTS*

+**"Yiddish Flavors of Love: A Musical Celebration"**
+	Merkin Concert Hall, New York, NY, June 2019

 **"To Everything There Is a Season: The Year in Yiddish Song"**
 	Merkin Concert Hall, New York, NY, October 2018
 	North American Jewish Choral Festival, Stamford, CT, July 2018